 Here are some signs that you can look for if you think that your wife might be abusive:

 What To Do If You're Married To An Abusive Girl

 If you are married to an abusive girl, you don't need to continue to live in the abuse.
 Depending on the situation, it could be possible that your marriage could be saved.
 However, this isn't always the case.
 The important thing is that you make sure that you are safe and your children if you have them.

 If you plan on staying with your wife, and it's safe to do so, you need to learn how to set boundaries.
 When you set boundaries, you create rules for how your wife is allowed to treat you going forward.
 This can be challenging to do if you haven't done it before, but it's also an important first step in changing your relationship.
 However, she will continue to act; however, she wants and treats you however she wants if you let her.
 Your boundaries stop her from being able to do that.

 It's important to have a good support system that you can turn to.
 This could include your family members and friends.
 However, abusive partners tend to work on isolating you by separating you from your support system.
 This could be something that your wife has been doing for years, leaving you feeling like you don't have anyone to turn to.

 Find A Shelter

-If your marriage is unsafe to stay in, then you need to take action to get out of it safely.
+If your marriage is unsafe to stay in, you need to get out of it safely.
 If you aren't sure where to go and don't have a support system that you can turn to, you can look for a domestic violence shelter.
 There are beginning to be more shelters that are open exclusively to men.
-While in the past, men that arrived at these shelters tended to be from same-sex relationships, there are beginning to be more men arriving that are leaving abusive wives.
+While in the past, research suggests that men that arrived at these shelters tended to be from same-sex relationships, there are beginning to be more men arriving that are leaving abusive wives.

 Talk To A Therapist